 Figure out what camp your negotiations fall into before you go into a meeting.
 Sometimes it’s okay to lose out in order to keep everyone happy, but sometimes you need to dig your heels in for the good of the product.

-There’s no two ways about it, product management requires a high (...read “astronomical”) level of time management.
+There are no two ways about it, product management requires a high (...read “astronomical”) level of time management.

 We’ve already touched upon the idea that product managers can easily fall into the trap of death by meetings, so it’s your responsibility to make sure that you guard your calendar wisely.
 The priorities of product teams can change daily, and you need to be able to respond to these changes in demands without letting the whole ship sink.